Belgian charged with being a leader of Paris Bataclan attack

 Prosecutors said the suspect will be remanded in custody for one month, but declined to share any more information.

-The November 2015 attack left 130 dead when militants targeted a concert hall, a stadium and restaurants and bars in the French capital.
+The attacks left 130 dead when militants targeted a concert hall, a stadium and restaurants and bars in the French capital.
 ISIS claimed responsibility for the attacks.

+Yassine A. is the brother of the supposed mastermind of the Paris plot, Oussama Atar, and the cousin of brothers Ibrahim and Khalid Bakraoui, who carried out attacks at a Brussels airport and subway station in March 2016, killing 32 people, according to the Associated Press.

+The November 13 attacks rattled France as militants appeared to target youngsters out having fun on a Friday night.